VorpalBlade/paketkoll/doc/src/README.md

 Paketkoll does a bunch of things:

+* On Arch Linux (and derivatives):
+  * Faster alternative to `pacman -Qkk` / `paccheck`: Checking integrity of installed files with respect to packages.
+  * Faster alternative to `pacman -Qo`: Listing which package owns files
-* On Debian:
+* On Debian (and derivatives, like Ubuntu):
   * Faster alternative to `debsums`: Checking integrity of installed files with respect to packages.
   * Faster alternative to `dpkg-query -S`: Listing which package owns a given file
-* On Arch Linux:
-  * Faster alternative to `pacman -Qkk` / `paccheck`: Checking integrity of installed files with respect to packages.
-  * Faster alternative to `pacman -Qo`: Listing which package owns files
 * Listing installed packages in a Linux distro neutral way (Debian, Arch Linux, and derivatives).\
   Also supports listing flatpak.
 * Getting the original file contents for a given path.